Research & Development

 SME scheme: For expenditure incurred from 1 April 2015, the uplift is 130%

 Large company scheme: For expenditure incurred from 1 April 2015, there is an above the line tax credit of 11% of the expenditure.

 Where the company makes a profit, the uplift will reduce the amount chargeable to Corporation Tax.

-If the company makes a loss it can choose whether to carry the loss forward or backwards; or surrender the part of the loss which relates to the R&D spend plus enhancement percentage and convert it to a repayable tax credit.
+If the company makes a loss it is treated as a trading loss and the company can choose whether to carry the loss forward or backwards; surrender it to another group company; or surrender the part of the loss which relates to the R&D spend plus enhancement percentage and convert it to a repayable tax credit.

 The repayable tax credit can only be claimed where the company would be a going concern without the tax credit.

 From 1st April 2014, the repayable tax credit is 14.5% of amount surrendered.